truar/developer-blog/content/articles/continuous-deployment-with-cloud-build-in-firebase.md

 > * `waitFor: [ 'install-yarn' ]`: `yarn install` needs to be done before moving further
 > * `args: [ 'build' ]`: Just run the `yarn build` command, to package our application for production

 As you can see, we do not create any Docker image.
 We simply build the application using `yarn build`.
 The `dist` folder is located under `/workspace`, the shared volumes of Cloud Build.
-The next steps will be able to deploy on Firebase what has been built on a previous step.
+The next step will be able to deploy on Firebase what has been built at this step.

 #### Deploy on Firebase
 ```yaml